johnstonskj/thrift-specs/docs/protocol-api.md

 not encode or decode a message or struct.

 > In the Java implementation (0.9.3) there is different behavior for the synchronous and asynchronous server.
-In the async server all exceptions are send as a `TApplicationException` (see 'Response struct' below).
+In the async server all exceptions are send as a `TApplicationException`.
 In the synchronous Java implementation only (undeclared) exceptions that extend `TException` are send as a `TApplicationException`.
 Unchecked exceptions lead to an immediate close of the connection.

 > Although the standard Apache Thrift Java clients do not support pipelining (sending multiple requests without waiting for an response), the standard Apache Thrift Java servers do support it.